COUNSELING AND COACHING FOR ARTISTS AND CREATIVE INDIVIDUALS

 INDIVIDUALS ARE A SPECIAL POPULATION WITH UNIQUE NEEDS.

-I can assist you with setting and achieving goals, establishing effective studio practices, applying time management principles, finding your unique sources of inspiration, developing commitment to your work, finding passion, developing or changing your individual style, or exploring potent imagery.
+I can assist you with setting and achieving goals, establishing effective studio/rehearsal practices, applying time management principles, finding your unique sources of inspiration, developing commitment to your work, reconnecting with passion, developing or changing your individual style, understanding and transforming creative blocks, or exploring potent imagery.
 You define the problems to be addressed during our work together.

-Creativity can be practiced as a way heal individuals, communities, and our little planet, serve as a spiritual practice, or used to explore personal mythology.
+Creativity can be practiced as a way heal individuals (both the artist and the art audience), communities, and our little planet, serve as a spiritual practice, or used to explore personal mythology.